NSW Southern Highlands – a Beginner’s Guide

 Wineries In or Nearby

-• Peppergreen’s Tasting Room is right in town
+• Peppergreen’s Tasting Room is right in town.

-• Bendooley Estate is on the road north to Sydney
+• Bendooley Estate is on the road north to Sydney.

 Location: Google map link

-Transport: Train to Moss Vale and then 812 bus (30 mins_
+Transport: Train to Moss Vale and then 812 bus (30 mins)

 Moss Vale

-One of the biggest towns in the highlands, Moss Vale, was the first Southern highlands settlement site.
+Moss Vale, one of the biggest towns in the highlands, was the first Southern highlands settlement site.
 Once the railway arrived, so did settlers, and it became the hub of the region.
-The town is still very much a service centre for the highlands.

 Well known for its English trees and gardens, Moss Vale is now developing a reputation for fantastic food and dining.
 There is plenty here to keep the food lover happy; you cannot fit it all into one weekend.